5 Minute Tropical Rum Punch Cocktail Recipe

 Just substitute water for the rum.
 This works to make any rum punch recipe you find into a virgin rum punch drink!

-Something fun to try (I haven’t tried it yet) would be to try coconut rum in place of the regular rum.
+Something fun to try (I haven’t tried it yet) would be to try coconut rum in place of regular rum.
 You could also float the maraschino cherries in a big bowl of the bunch (virgin or no) to serve at a bigger party.
+It would be fun to try different flavors of rum in here- a spiced rum might even be a fun treat!

 Serving Suggestions

 If I’m just chilling out, then I usually just sip some tropical rum punch while listening to Bob Marley on the porch.
-But if the rum punch is part of a party, there are a few fun recipes that pair well:
+Serve with a friend too!
+Whatever way you serve it, I hope you enjoy the cocktail and are having fun or relaxing while you sip it.

 FAQ